RieBi/basic-crap-ass-metroidvania/README.md

 *Theme: You are the weapon*

 ## Game Summary
-A 2D metroidvania set in a dark medieval dungeon where the player goes through several areas, with the final one containing holy grail protected by the final boos, Dragon.
+A 2D metroidvania set in a dark medieval dungeon where the player goes through several areas, with the final one containing holy grail protected by the final boss, Dragon.
 At end of each area there's a miniboss.
 Distinct levels of each area contain puzzles and enemies you have to defeat, with the core of gameplay being that you have several different bodies that you can change and they let you solve different puzzles and get to different areas.

 ## Inspiration
 Partly inspired by Dungeons & Dragons